IronSyd/To-Do-List-App/README.md

 # To-Do-List-App
-A To Do list with LocalStorage
+A To Do list with LocalStorage created with HTML, CSS and JavaScript